-The purpose of this policy provides the framework for the management of trees within City of Greater Geelong.
-It establishes when Council will plant, prune or remove a tree and what measures must be undertaken to protect and enhance the tree population.
+The purpose of this policy is to ensure the management of trees within City of Greater Geelong improves our urban forest, enhances canopy cover and builds connections with native vegetation.
+It establishes when the City will plant, prune or remove a tree and what measures must be undertaken to protect and enhance the tree population.